 While living in Hungary, I was always looking for weekend getaways from my home in Budapest.
 I mostly visited the region’s big cities like Vienna and Bratislava but I also made an effort to explore Hungary’s smaller cities.
-Szeged and Pecs were my favourites, impressed by the stunning architecture, history and food.
-But I also loved off the beaten path destinations like Debrecen in eastern Hungary, Esztergom on the Slovakian border and Gyor in the west.
+In this guide, I share my experience visiting the western Hungarian city of Gyor.

 Things to Do in Gyor Hungary